 When I was getting ready to finish high school, I wasn’t sure where I wanted to go to college—or even if I wanted to go to college.
 I knew I liked natural resources, but I didn’t really know where I could go that would also help me foster my identity and our way of life.
 What school resources would be there to help support my Native culture?
 That was a big concern of mine.
 When it came time to apply, I only applied to two schools: Harvard and UW-Madison, and I ended up getting into both.
 I got concerned about Harvard being so far away—that it would be too costly to fly home, or have my family come visit me.
 I’m a very family-oriented person.
 I love our ceremonies and things that we do in our community.

 So, I decided to go to UW-Madison.
 Then, the next challenge was paying for school.
 My parents worked really hard for everything that we had.
 They knew the value of hard work, and actually had put themselves both through college once my brother and I were a little older.
 They wanted me to understand the value of that hard work, too.
 They pretty much said, ‘We fully support you.
 If you have to take out loans, that will be okay.
 You’ll figure it out.’

-Then, literally just a few days after I decided I go to UW and accepted, I got a phone call and learned I'd gotten into the Chancellor's Scholarship Program.
+Then, literally just a few days after I decided to go to UW, I got a phone call and learned I’d gotten into the Chancellor’s Scholarship Program.
 Based on academics and extracurriculars, they took care of all my tuition.
 That was a very happy phone call, a very happy time of life.
 I am really, really grateful.